Hoefler (was: Hoefler&Frere-Jones, and Hoefler Type Foundry)

 - Requiem (1991-1994).

 - In 2003, they published Retina (which was originally designed for the stock listings in the Wall Street Journal), but that font disappeared from their listing.

 - St. Augustin Civilité: St. Augustin Civilité is a digitization of Robert Granjon's extraordinary type of 1562, now in the collection of the Enschedé type foundry, Haarlem.
 This typeface is reproduced in Civilité Types by Harry Carter and H. D. L. Vervliet (Oxford Bibliographical Society, by the Oxford University Press, 1966.)
 As figures and punctuation were lacking in the original, these have been borrowed from two other Granjon types, the Courante and Bastarde of 1567.
 (The remainder of the character set has been invented.)

 - Sentinel.
-Sentinel (2009) is HFJ's take on a Clarendon.
+Sentinel (1999) is HFJ's take on a Clarendon.
 I can't understand why they picked a name already taken by many foundries such as Graphx Edge Fonts, Comicraft, Dieter Steffmann and Sentinel Type.
 Anyway, in 2020, Sentinel got un upgrade (with smallcaps and ornaments) in 2020 in Sentinel Pro.